MultiModelling/Documentation/docs/source/scientific/mm_methods/Operating-Principles/Operating-principles_multi_model_Menghua_Prisse_v0.1.rst

 State-of-the-art
 ================

-An ABM can be constructed by following a ten-step method (van Dam, Nikolic, and Lukszo n.d.).
-One of the main issues associated with coupling is interoperability (Bollinger et al. 2017; Nikolic et al.
+An ABM can be constructed by following a ten-step method (`van Dam, Nikolic, and Lukszo n.d.`_).
+One of the main issues associated with coupling is interoperability (`Bollinger et al. 2017`_; `Nikolic et al.
-2019; Rezaeiahari and Khasawneh 2020).
+2019`_; `Rezaeiahari and Khasawneh 2020`_).
 Coupling tightness refers to the fundamental concept of interdependence between models, how they are connected, and their variables intertwined.
-Five different levels of coupling tightness have been identified based on coupling methodologies (Brandmeyer and Karimi 2000).
+Five different levels of coupling tightness have been identified based on coupling methodologies (`Brandmeyer and Karimi 2000`_).
 Four levels of interoperability have been
-determined: technical, syntactical, semantic, and organizational (van der Veer and Wiles 2008).
-Four model configurations for coupling a simulation and optimization model have been provided (Figueira and Almada-Lobo 2014).
+determined: technical, syntactical, semantic, and organizational (`van der Veer and Wiles 2008`_).
+Four model configurations for coupling a simulation and optimization model have been provided (`Figueira and Almada-Lobo 2014`_).

 Methods, results, and findings
 ==============================